rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 * Round-robin DNS
 * Virtual or elastic IP addresses

 This endpoint can also be used for accessing the Kubernetes API.
 So you can, for example, modify your [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file to point to it instead of a specific node.
+To avoid certificate errors you should install the server with the `--tls-san YOUR_IP_OR_HOSTNAME_HERE` option.
+This option can be specified multiple times if you would like to access via both the ip and hostname.

 ### 4. Optional: Join Agent Nodes